reddio-com/doc/docs/service/nft-jssdk.md

 And query collections with this API, view at `https://api-dev.reddio.com/v1/contracts/{smart_contract_address}}/tokens`.

-## Quickstart - Transfer NFTs between two layer 2 accounts
+## Transfer NFTs between two layer 2 accounts

 To transfer NFTs between two layer 2 accounts, there are few parameters needed, here’s the quick start on how to retrieve them and do the transfer.